PureFallen/NGSPSECount/README.md

 # Setup?

 [Download](https://github.com/PureFallen/NGSPSECount/releases/latest) the latest version from The Releases Page.
 Configure the `config.ini` as described below.
-It is recommended to run the binary by executing `run.cmd`.

 As alternative, you can [clone](https://github.com/PureFallen/NGSPSECount/archive/refs/heads/main.zip) the project and run the python script `NGSPSECount.py` directly.
 Please note that this will require a basic installation of Python 3.